 T-bone accidents—also known as side-impact or broadside accidents—occur when the front of one vehicle strikes the side of another vehicle.
 These accidents are common at intersections, stop signs, traffic lights, and parking lots, although they can occur anywhere that vehicles travel in opposing directions and especially in places where traffic control devices and the rules of turns may be incorrectly interpreted or followed by road users.

 If you were involved in or injured by a T-bone accident with a truck or another vehicle, a Lafayette T-bone crashes lawyer from our team may be able to help.
 Our attorneys at the Laborde Earles Injury Lawyers have the experience, tenacity, and compassion needed to help you resolve issues pertaining to personal injuries, property damage, and accident litigation that can arise in the aftermath of a T-bone crash.
-Call us today for a free case evaluation and a private consultation at (337) 777-7777.
+Reach out to a Lafayette truck accident lawyer to discuss your situation.

 T-Bone Crash Injuries